Central Sleep Apnea

 Cheyne-Stokes breathing, a discrete pattern of the second form of central sleep apnea, is thought to be caused by intrinsic properties of the respiratory control center in the response to hypoxia and acidosis with hyperpnea, causing reoxygenation and alkalosis, leading to hypoventilation by hypopnea and apnea.

 Diagnosis of central sleep apnea is suspected on the basis of history and is confirmed by polysomnography.
-However, testing may not be necessary if CSA causes no symptoms or is clearly related to an identifiable disorder.
-To diagnose causes of CSA, brain or brain stem imaging may be indicated.
+However, testing may not be necessary if there are no symptoms and a treatable medical disorder that can cause sleep apnea (eg, heart failure) can be addressed.
+To diagnose central nervous system causes of CSA, brain or brain stem imaging may be indicated.

-For patients who have CSA and Cheyne-Stokes breathing, continuous positive airway pressure may decrease apneic and hypopneic episodes, but effects on clinical outcomes are not clear.
-Acetazolamide is effective in CSA caused by high altitude.
+For patients who have CSA and Cheyne-Stokes breathing, continuous positive airway pressure or supplemental oxygen may decrease apneic and hypopneic episodes, but effects on clinical outcomes are not clear.
+Acetazolamide is effective in central sleep apnea caused by high altitude.